College & Workforce Readiness

 The evolving narrative around college

 Several factors are leading more students and schools to reconsider the traditional college preparatory path.
 College tuition rates have soared over the past two decades, outpacing wage increases.
 For many who do enroll in college, student debt has ballooned.
-The average college student in 2025 borrowed over $30,000, a debt that can take decades to repay.
+College students in 2025 who took on student loans borrowed, on average, over $30,000, a debt that can take decades to repay.

 While college graduates continue to out-earn those with only a high school degree and have a significantly lower likelihood of being unemployed, the job outlook for recent college graduates looks somewhat bleak.
 Some experts predict that this year’s college graduates may encounter the highest jobless rate in years, and a 2024 study by nonprofit Burning Glass Institute found that 52% of college graduates are underemployed and hold jobs that don’t require the skills or credentials they acquired through higher education.